serkor1/STATlookup/README.md

 1. Build the Database

 The database will be located in the main folder as `statDB.sqlite`.
-To build `statDB.sqlite`, you have to run `dstCollectRaw.py`, `lprCollectRaw.py` and `collectDB.py`
+To build `statDB.sqlite`, you have to run `dstCollectRaw.py`, `lprCollectRaw.py` and `collectDB.py` in that order.

 2. Run the application